PALab/place/README.md

 PLACE will create a config file in the following location: `~/.place.cfg`

 You can manually create this file if it does not exist.
-System dependent variables are placed in this file and PLACE will throw errors if they are not populated correctly.
+System dependent variables are placed in this file.
+Typically, this will include things like: IP addresses to network assets, serial connections to instruments, or other global settings.
+PLACE modules are free to use this file as needed, so an exhaustive list cannot be provided.
+However, PLACE should throw errors if values are not populated correctly and should direct you when you need to edit this file.
 The config file follows a very basic syntax for declaring name/value pairs.

 ```
 [Section]